 Delicious healing bone broth made in the pressure cooker.
-This Instant Pot Bone Broth is easy and much quicker to make than on the stovetop while still retaining all its beneficial properties.
+This Instant Pot Bone Broth recipe is easy and much quicker to make than on the stovetop while still retaining all its beneficial properties.

 Use chicken carcasses, turkey bones leftover from Thanksgiving, beef, or any other bones for this homemade bone broth.